syncfusion-content/wpf-docs/wpf/SfDiagram/Connector.md

 ---
 layout: post
-title: Draw a line connecting two points, nodes or ports.
+title: Syncfusion diagram supports to draw a line connecting two points, nodes or ports.
 description: How to draw a line to connect points, nodes, or ports?
 platform: wpf
 control: SfDiagram